DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 ## What we found

+In general, participants found the collection and display of SEND capabilities helpful if it improved the quality of their school placements and the trainees they received.

 ### Mentors

-Mentor qualifications are helpful as they can be used to showcase mentor capabilities.
+Mentor qualifications are helpful as schools can use them to showcase mentor capabilities.

-There is a lack of mentors with specific SEND qualifications.
+There needs to be more mentors with specific SEND qualifications.

 Where mentors have some form of SEND training, it might have been via local or online seminars.
 The training is informal with no specific qualification at the end.